 When can I register?

-Registration is open!
+Registration anytime between April 5 and June 13!
 Visit your application status and locate the link for the Ithaca Summer Seminars in your New Student Checklist.

 How do I register?